Skip to main content

 Form 40SP: Sponsorship for a Partner to Migrate to Australia

-Form 40SP, known as Sponsorship for a Partner to Migrate to Australia, is utilized by Australian citizens and permanent residents to sponsor eligible family members for immigration to Australia.
+Form 40SP, known as Sponsorship for a Partner to Migrate to Australia, is designed for Australian citizens and permanent residents to sponsor eligible partners for immigration.

 • PARTNER-820-801: Partner Visa (onshore) (subclasses 820/801)